A Step-By-Step Guide to Ecommerce SEO

-So when creating blogs, you first need to prioritize quality content and choose topics related to your offerings.
-For example, if you sell fitness equipment, create content that discusses everything related to diet, fitness myths, and exercises to do, and so on.
-To generate ideas, Ahrefs’ content explorer tool is super useful.
+So, when creating blogs, you first need to prioritize quality content and choose topics related to your offerings.
+For example, if you sell fitness equipment, create content that discusses everything related to diet, fitness myths, exercises to do, and so on.
+Ahrefs’ content explorer tool is super useful for generating ideas.

 Once you have curated enough content, you can make use of broken link building.
 With that, you can look for websites that are linking to dead resources and offer them to link to your content instead.
 Again, Ahrefs helps a ton in finding such websites.

 Influencer marketing is another great way to earn quality backlinks.
 You can leverage the trust that the influencers have created for themselves in their audience for your brand.

 One of the most common ways to get links from influencers is to send out a sample of your product and ask them to do a review.